xbeat/Machine-Learning/README.md

 Cross-validation is a widely used technique for model evaluation and selection.
 However, when combined with unsupervised preprocessing, it can lead to biased results.
 This presentation explores the potential pitfalls and solutions to this problem.

+## Generating Realistic Fake Data with Faker Python

+Introduction to Faker Package

+Faker is a Python library that generates realistic fake data for testing and development purposes.
+It provides a comprehensive set of methods to create synthetic data while maintaining data consistency and relationships, making it invaluable for database seeding and API testing scenarios.

 ## Self-Attention and Cross-Attention in Transformers with Python

 Introduction to Self-Attention & Cross-Attention